joebinns/wordle/README.md

 Alternatively, use the on-screen keyboard with your <kbd>Mouse</kbd>.

 ## Write-up
 Searching through a list of 16,000 words every time I want to check if a word is valid or not is extremely inefficient.
-Since each words in the list is unique, I decided to instead use a hash set.
+Since each words in the list is unique, I decided to instead use a hash set to store the words.
 Now, only a single hash function needs to be calculated to check whether or not a word is valid.

+I decided to use Tilemaps to draw the guesses text.
+In order to uphold abstraction, I modified and stored the text through a custom text editor script.
+The text editor script stored the entire text in a single list.
+I then created convenient accessors, such as for fetching the word stored on the current line.

 ## Credits
 ### Sound Effects